HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient.md

     make_link.bat
     ```

-    !!! note
+    !!!note
         -   Avoid using this command when scripting deployments from an automation server (for example, in pipelines) as there is a chance of picking up the wrong dependencies during tool version upgrades.
-        -   If the `link` command is not used (such as on automation servers), then use the following command to run the application:
+        -   If the `link` command is not used (such as on automation servers), then use the following command to run the application:<br><br>

         For Linux and Apple MacOS platforms: